Ramón de Cardona

-Ramon Folc de Cardona i Anglesola (Italian: Raimondo di Cardona) (1467 – 10 March 1522) was a Catalan general and politician, who served as the viceroy of Naples during the Italian Wars and commanded the Spanish forces in Italy during the War of the League of Cambrai.
+Ramon Folc de Cardona i Anglesola (Italian: Raimondo di Cardona) (1467 – 10 March 1522) was a Spanish general and politician, who served as the viceroy of Naples during the Italian Wars and commanded the Spanish forces in Italy during the War of the League of Cambrai.
 He was granted the title count of Oliveto in the Kingdom of Naples, on 12 December 1515.

 Biography

 The son of Antoni de Cardona-Anglesola i Centelles and Castellana de Requesens, he was 5th Baron of Bellpuig, Baron of Linyola and Baron of Utxafava, all three places in Catalonia.
 Ramón de Cardona was born in Bellpuig, to one of the greatest families in the Crown of Aragon, the Cardona.
 On 12 December 1502 he was awarded the title of Duke of Soma, taking part in 1505, with the role of admiral, in the capture of Mers-el-Kébir.

+He also participated in the Third Italian War, where his fleet carried reinforcements for the Spanish army of Gonzalo Fernández de Córdoba in conjunction with the ships of fellow admiral Juan de Lezcano.
+Cardona also engaged a French carrack with a flotilla of smaller galleys in the coast of Calabria, driving it away from the Spanish-controlled territory.
+Later, he was made Viceroy of Sicily from 1507 to 1509.

 King Ferdinand II of Aragon, of whom he has been postulated to be a natural son, made him Viceroy of Naples in 1509.
-He stayed as Viceroy of Sicily from 1507 to 1509 and coming back to Naples and staying there till his death in 1522.
+He stayed there till his death in 1522.
 In 1510 he received instructions on introducing the Inquisition in Naples, a decision which caused a popular revolt; after which the Spanish king canceled the decree.